MicrosoftDocs/cpp-docs/docs/parallel/openmp/3-run-time-library-functions.md

 The current support of `omp_get_dynamic` and `omp_set_dynamic` is as follows:

-- A zero-valued input parameter disables multi-threading and nesting.
-- A non-zero input parameter means to use the current number of threads.
-The current number of threads can be the default value or can be user-defined by calling `omp_set_num_threads` or by setting an environment variable.
+The input parameter to `omp_set_dynamic` does not affect the threading policy and does not change the number of threads. `omp_get_num_threads` always returns either the user-defined number, if that is set, or the default thread number.
+In the current Microsoft implementation, `omp_set_dynamic(0)` turns off dynamic threading so that the existing set of threads can be reused for the following parallel region. `omp_set_dynamic(1)` turns on dynamic threading by discarding the existing set of threads and creating a new set for the upcoming parallel region.
+The number of threads in the new set is the same as the old set, and is based on the return value of `omp_get_num_threads`.
+Therefore, for best performance, use `omp_set_dynamic(0)` to reuse the existing threads.

 #### Cross-references